chrisguest75/turn/README.md

 # README
+**TURN** - 'Totally' Uniform Release Notes.

 Demonstrates a way to produce release notes for a repo.

-Turn - Totally Uniform Release Notes.
+It also handles formatting notes for Slack posting and can be used as part of a CI process to notify of changes before a deployment

 ## Prequisites
 You'll need to have gomplates and git installed